richardvenneman/appsignal-docs/source/ruby/command-line/notify_of_deploy.html.md

 title: "AppSignal for Ruby: Notify of deploy"
 ---

+!> **Warning**: This method of notifying AppSignal of deploys is **deprecated**.
+Please use the new `revision` config option instead.
+Read our [deploy marker](/application/markers/deploy-markers.html) section for more information on how to create deploy markers.

 Command line tool to send a "Deploy Marker" for an application to AppSignal.

 Deploy markers are used on AppSignal.com to indicate changes in an application,